 You’ve worked for weeks (maybe months) on a guide or a blog post and you are excited to finally push it out and live.
 Perhaps your guide is so long (like over ten thousand words) that you can’t exactly manually check to make sure all the SEO best practices are being used.
 This is where tools will come in for your SEO Website audit.
 Tools like Screaming Frog, Google Search Console, Bing Webmaster Tools, and more are free and will get you top analysis for your site.
 In this guide, you will see how to do a technical SEO audit along with analyzing your webpage for common errors that can be easily fixed and will set you up for great success.
+You will also see how to perform seo audits on a pretty fast basis with the tools listed below.
 Let’s get started!

 How to Find Broken Links with Screaming Frog